 VAT rates are different across the 28 EU countries.
 Each country in the EU has its own VAT rate.
 Having customers across the EU can mess up your quarterly reporting if wrong VAT rates are applied during charges.
 Inaccurate reporting will tie up resources and cause unnecessary costs.

-Furthermore, if you have business customers who entered their VAT number, validating them once again before deadline is recommended.
+Furthermore, if you have business customers who provided their VAT number, validating them once again before a deadline is recommended.
 VAT registrations can expire.
 In such cases you have to ask your customer to provide their new VAT number or treat them like a consumer again by charging VAT.

-We’ve also written a tutorial that shows you how you can automatically validate a VAT number shortly before an invoice becomes due.
+We’ve also written a tutorial that shows you how you can automatically re-validate a VAT number shortly before an invoice becomes due.